mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/navigation.rst

 Interface
 ---------

-Krita's interface is very flexible and provides an ample choice for the artists to arrange the elements of the workspace.
+Krita's interface is very flexible and provides an ample choice for the artist to arrange the elements of the workspace.
 An artist can snap and arrange the elements, much like snapping together Lego blocks.
 Krita provides a set of construction kit parts in the form of Dockers and Toolbars.
-Every set of elements can be shown, hidden, moved and rearranged that let the artists easily customize their own user interface experience.
+Every set of elements can be shown, hidden, moved and rearranged, that lets the artist to easily customize their own user interface experience.

 A Tour of the Krita Interface
 -----------------------------